-- Heat the olive oil in a stockpot over medium heat until shimmering.
+- Sauté onion and apples.
+Heat the olive oil in a stockpot over medium heat until shimmering.
 Add onion and apples and sauté until both are softened, 4-5 minutes.
 Add garlic and fresh ginger and sauté until fragrant, 30-60 seconds.

-- Scrape or spoon the apple-onion mixture into a blender and add pumpkin purée.
-Blend until very smooth, 1-2 minutes, adding some of the vegetable stock if necessary to keep the mixture moving.
+- Purée onions, apples, and squash in the blender.
+Scrape or spoon the squash-apple-onion mixture into a blender.
+Blend until very smooth, 1-2 minutes, adding some of the stock if necessary to keep the mixture moving.

-- Meanwhile, place pot back over medium heat and melt the butter until it begins to bubble, then add in the spice mix and sauté until fragrant, 15-30 seconds.
+- Sauté the spices.
+Meanwhile, place pot back over medium heat and melt the butter until it begins to bubble, then add in the spice mix and sauté until fragrant, 15-30 seconds.

-- Pour in the pumpkin-apple-onion purée and add the remaining vegetable stock, maple syrup, and vinegar.
-If the mixture is too thick for your liking, add additional vegetable stock or water.
+- Stir all ingredients together.
+Pour the squash-apple-onion purée back into the stock pot and add the remaining stock, maple syrup, and vinegar.
+If the mixture is too thick for your liking, add additional stock or water.

-- Simmer for 15-20 minutes to allow flavors to mingle, then serve hot, topped with apple chips, if desired.
+- Simmer the soup.
+Simmer for 15-20 minutes to allow flavors to mingle, then serve hot.
+Top with apple chips, if desired.

 To make as a freezer meal or hospitality meal:

 - Prepare soup up through the blending stage, adding the spice mix, maple syrup, and vinegar to the blender as well.

 - Let cool, then store in an air-tight container in the refrigerator for up to three days or in the freezer for up to three months.